BruOp/personal-website/content/blog/exposure/index.md

 ![Renderer output without tone mapping](beforeTonemapping.png)

 You can see that the lit areas are basically just the color of the light sources, with ugly, uniform splotches removing all of the detail we'd expect to get from the normal maps and albedo textures.
 This is not unexpected.
 It may not be obvious why this isn't a bug and why we'd expect our fragment shader to produce such an ugly image, so let me quickly explain.

-What we want in the end is this:
+And just so you know what the final image is meant to look like, here's the same scene after tone mapping:

 ![Renderer output with tone mapping](../tonemapping/afterReinhard2.png)